maadhuryad/maadhuryad/README.md

 - 👋 Hi, I’m @maadhuryad
 - 👀 I’m interested in becoming a programmer.
-- 🌱 I’m currently learning C, Python, and Javascript.
+- 🌱 I’m currently learning Python and Javascript.
 - 📫 How to reach me: maadhuryad@gmail.com

 <!---